Analyzing Mobility-Traffic Correlations in Large WLAN Traces: Flutes vs. Cellos: Conclusion

 In this study, we mine large-scale WLAN and NetFlow logs from a campus to answer: \textit{ (I) How different are mobility and traffic characteristics across device types, time and space?
 (II) What are the relationships between these characteristics?
 (III) Should new models be devised to capture these differences?
 And, if so, how?} We build \textit{FLAMeS}, a framework for systematic processing and analysis of the datasets.
 Using MAC address survey, OUI matching and web domain analysis, we categorized devices: \textbf{flutes} (\textit{``on-the-go''}) and \textbf{cellos} (\textit{``stop-to-use''}).
 We then study a multitude of mobility and traffic metrics, comparing flutes and cellos across time and space.
 On average, flutes visit twice as many APs as cellos, while cellos generate $\approx$2x more flows.
 However, flute flows are 2.5x larger in size, with $\approx$2x the number of packets.
 The best fit distribution for location preference is \textbf{Zipfian}, for flow/packet sizes is \textbf{Lognormal}, and for flow IAT at APs is \textbf{beta}.
 Furthermore, flute traffic drops sharply on weekends whereas many cellos remain active.
 Across mobility and traffic dimensions, we spot a negative correlation for flutes between mobility and flow duration but negligible correlation with traffic size; for cellos, this effect is less pronounced.
 We find a negative correlation with APs visited and active time, particularly for flutes.
 However, no correlation exists between APs visited and traffic for cellos.
 We \textit{quantified} correlations \textit{across both mobility and traffic}.
 Finally, we applied machine learning and trained a mixture model to synthesize data points and verified that the \textbf{combined} mobility-traffic features capture the \textit{differences} in metrics \textit{\textbf{better}} than \textit{either mobility or traffic separately}.
 Many of our findings are not captured by today's models, and they provide insightful guidelines for the design of evaluation frameworks and simulations models.
 Hence, this study answered the questions posed, introduced a strong case for newer models, and provided our first step towards a future integrated mobility-traffic model.

 { \textbf{Acknowledgments}: We thank Alin Dobra for help in the computing cluster, and the anonymous reviewers for useful feedback.
 Mostafa Ammar suggested the term \textit{'cello mobility'}.
-Partial funding was provided by NSF 1320694 at Univ. of Florida, August-Wilhelm Sheer fellowship at Technical University-Munich, and Aalto Univ. }
+Partial funding was provided by NSF 1320694 at Univ. of Florida, August-Wilhelm Sheer fellowship at Technical University-Munich, and Aalto Univ.
+We also thank Tim Bohne of Osnabrück University for pointing out mistakes in the text. }